BSOTS: Asset Protection and Security

 Crime and Incident Scene Protection

 The best scene control and processing is a result of a planned approach by everyone involved.
-This course discusses the importance of protecting the integrity of an incident scene and demonstrates various methods of searching for and protecting physical evidence.
+This course discusses the importance of protecting the integrity of an incident scene, and demonstrates various methods of searching for and protecting physical evidence.

 Critical Incident Response in the School Environment

 A critical incident can happen at any moment.
-When we talk about critical incidents in a school, it’s hard not to think of Columbine or Virginia Tech, but not all critical incidents involve school shootings.
+When we talk about critical incidents in a school, it is hard not to think of Columbine or Virginia Tech, but not all critical incidents involve school shootings.
 Critical incidents can occur on and off campus, how you plan for these incidents is crucial to an effective response.

 Fire and Emergency Response Planning